Kloudless/file-picker/README.md

 // In addition, you can launch the file picker programmatically with choose() picker.choose();

-// Launching the Picker to save when a clicks the 'Open File Picker' button
+// Launching the Picker to save when a user clicks the 'Open File Picker' button
 // Note: you can pass in an array of files instead of using the configuration
 // option
 var files = [{